amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 ## Automatic set up of resources by system.

-You might remember, that we had troubles because amethyst required to set up storage for `Paddle` before we could use it.
+You might remember that we had troubles because Amethyst requires us to `register` storage for `Paddle` before we could use it.

-Now that we have a system in place that uses `Paddle` component we no longer need to manually register it with the world.
+Now that we have a system in place that uses the `Paddle` component, we no longer need to manually register it with the `world`: the system will take care of that for us, as well as set up the storage.
-Instead, as the `Paddle` is used by our system, the storage will be set up by it.

 ```rust,no_run,noplaypen
 # extern crate amethyst;